Argentina–United Kingdom relations: Falklands War

-The war led to a breach of diplomatic relations between Argentina and the United Kingdom.
-Argentina appointed Brazil as its protecting power in Britain, while the United Kingdom appointed Switzerland as its protecting power in Argentina.
-Diplomatic relations between Argentina and the United Kingdom were not restored until 1990.
+In 1965, formal talks began regarding the Falkland Islands, and Argentina was heading towards some form of sovereignty with guarantees for the Anglophone population when the junta leaders' domestic situation deteriorated.
+Looking for a distraction, they invaded the Falklands in 1982, miscalculating Britain's response.
+The UK sent a naval task force that arrived after a month, and with US intelligence and logistical support, they defeated Argentina in just over three weeks.
+The war toppled the junta in Buenos Aires and helped re-elect Prime Minister Margaret Thatcher in Britain.
+Although sovereignty over the Falklands remains disputed, Britain garrisoned them.

 Post-war relations

 In the 1990s, relations between the UK and Argentina improved further.
 In 1998, Carlos Menem, the President of Argentina visited London, where he reaffirmed his country's claims to the Islands, although he stated that Argentina would use only peaceful means to obtain them.
 In 2001, Tony Blair, Prime Minister of the United Kingdom visited Argentina where he stated that he hoped the UK and Argentina could resolve their differences that led to the 1982 war.
 However, no talks on sovereignty took place during the visit and Argentina's President Néstor Kirchner stated that he regarded gaining sovereignty over the islands as a 'top priority' of his government.